wenwen-dev/project-wordle/README.md

 - Is it a good idea to put more than 1 component inside a file?
 If the other components are ONLY used by the main (exported) one, and the file doesn't become bloated and hard to read and understand, it can be a good idea - major component is clearer to read.

+Learning 6:

+- When things happen one step (render) behind, it's often because a status change is scheduled for next render, but not actually changed yet, therefore things that depend on that updated value isn't accurate.
+- A solution is create a copy of the updated state variable, store it in a const, and use it for things that depend on the state variable (for this render)
+- Example: gameStatus needs to become 'fail' when the length of guesses reaches 6.
+Create a nextGuesses to replace guesses for the current render.

+Learning 7: React way of thinking

+- template vs. reusable:
+  - React is powerful because components are often highly reusable.
+By thinking in template, e.g. if won, render this markup, it lost, render that markup, doesn't take advantage of React.
+  - Instead, decompose a complicated result into components, esp. components that build on each other and compliments each other.
+Ex: GameOverBanner = WonBanner + LostBanner = (Banner + customised className and variable) + (Banner + ...).
+WonBanner takes in a different prop than LostBanner from their parent Game.
+Each component is clear to understand and the way we pieces components up is so elegant!
+  - By thinking in reusability in terms of components, I can bring React's power into code

 ## Joy of React, Project I

 In this project, we'll recreate a popular online word game, Wordle: